gmc-code/PC-microbit-micropython/docs/lessons/Mu_editor_Errors.rst

 Misspelt library: undefined names
 -----------------------------------

-| If the microbit library is misspelt, then an error occurs, as shown below.
+| If the microbit library is misspelt, then an **undefined names** error occurs, as shown below.

 .. code-block:: python